zongxilli/CSC384-Checkers-AI/README.md

 Minimax Algorithm & Alpha-Beta Pruning (with state caching, depth limit, node ordering)

+# Introduction
+Acknowledgements: This project is based on ones used in Columbia University’s Artificial Intelligence Course (COMS W4701) as well as the University of Pittsburgh's Artificial Intelligence Course (CS2710).
+Special thanks to Dr. Daniel Bauer and Dr. Janice Wiebe for sharing their code and their ideas on the assignment.

 Checkers is a 2-player board game that is played with distinct pieces that are typically black on one side and red on the other side, each side belonging to one player.
 Our version of the game is played on an 8x8 chess board, which is standard.
 Players (red and black) take turns moving pieces on the board.